Dr. Brenton White

 Brian Francis is a distinguished educator with over nineteen years of experience.
 Coming from the private sector, Mr. Francis gained an interest in inner city scholars by volunteer coaching during his first year of teaching in 2001.
 This framed his perspective on education and laid the groundwork for him to embrace scholar academic achievement in all areas.

 Since then he has had a lifelong commitment towards social empowerment, personal growth, and human development.
-In order to deepen his understanding of the obstacles presented in education, he obtained a Master’s in Education Administration from the University of North Texas, completed the Superintendent Certification Program at UT Tyler, won a competitive grant sponsored by 'Raise Your Hand Texas' to attend Harvard University’s School of Education Principal Leadership Program and most recently been accepted into UT Tyler's Doctorate of Education program starting in the Fall of 2020.
+In order to deepen his understanding of the obstacles presented in education, he obtained a Master’s in Education Administration from the University of North Texas, completed the Superintendent Certification Program at UT Tyler, won a competitive grant sponsored by 'Raise Your Hand Texas' to attend Harvard University’s School of Education Principal Leadership Program and most recently been accepted into UT Tyler's Doctorate of Education program.

 Brian's educational background and personal experiences have helped shape his educational philosophy.
 His ultimate goal is to provide servant leadership that will facilitate shared decision-making among stakeholders.
 He embraces this style because it ensures that all students are afforded the opportunity to perform at the highest possible level while providing them with the necessary skills to be successful in this global economy.
 He loves to inspire and encourage students to be the best they can be in and out of the classroom!